lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 3.md

 Moving along the river, we see the mutations of the vegetables very quickly, and more often further along the river.

-We meet a fae woman, azure blue skin, fallen in eyes, asks us for help as she
+We meet a fey woman, azure blue skin, fallen in eyes, asks us for help as she fell into the river.

 ## Loot: